ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/convert-json-to-records.md

 ## Via the Record Editor

-Follow the steps below to convert a JSON to record via the Record Editor.
+Follow the steps below to convert a JSON to a record via the Record Editor.

 1. Create a file with the data below in JSON format.